 Submission of manuscripts

-spelling will be accepted.
+mixture of these.
 Authors are requested to have their

-manuscripts read by a person fluent in English before
+manuscripts read by a person fluent or native in English

-submission.
 The text, figure captions, figures and tables should be

 combined into one pdf-file.
-Before creating the
+Before creating the PDF, please

 Editor in Chief: